 Eventually, I took a leave to care for my family full-time.
 I kept my hand in the game during that time, working on a gaming app that’s coming along nicely.

 By January of this year, the time was right to rejoin Signifyd.
-I love my work.
+I love my work and being a woman in tech.
 Programming is something I’ve wanted to do since I was a kid in Cuba, playing video games and taking programming classes using Logo to animate a digital turtle.

 Signifyd hasn’t changed much since my first, first day.
 I’m working with a new team, but I still like my job — for the same reasons I liked it before.

 It’s fulfilling to be working on innovations that are helping ecommerce businesses to fare better in the face of fraud.
 I like to think that the work we are doing here is helping others do the work that they always wanted to do.

 Meanwhile, I hope that Signifyd continues to adhere to its start-up values as it grows.
 It remains fresh with innovation and professionalism, which, in my world of software engineering, often manifest themselves as interesting work, friendly collaboration, focus on quality, and caring for employees and especially women in technology.